telerik/maui-docs/installation/vs-integration/new-project.md

     ![Create new project dialog in the wizard with a blank Telerik UI for .NET MAUI app](images/vsextensions_newproject-selection.png)

-    * The **Telerik .NET MAUI Blank App** option, creates blank application.
+    * The **Telerik .NET MAUI Blank App** option creates blank application.

-    * The **Telerik .NET MAUI Blank Shell App** option, creates a blank .NET MAUI Shell application.
+    * The **Telerik .NET MAUI Blank Shell App** option creates a blank .NET MAUI Shell application.

 Finally, Visual Studio opens the solution, which is pre-configured to use the Telerik UI for .NET MAUI controls and has the `Telerik.UI.for.Maui` NuGet package installed.